isaiah210/ifarith-compiler/discussion.md

 any pattern in this code that resonates with you from earlier in the semester.

+In the project and throughout the entire semester, we can see the usage of idioms such as pattern matching, tail recursion, and high-order functions.
+Pattern matching is used to check if data matches a particular pattern, then perform another code branch based on the pattern.
+This makes the code work more efficiently than using multiple if statements.
+We also see tail recursion being used.
+Tail recursion calls the recursive call at the right before the value is returned, allowing for no computation to be done after the recursive call.
+Lastly, we see high-order functions like map and fold.
+These allow for more expressive and concise code.

 [ Question 5 ]

 In this question, you will play the role of bug finder.
 I would like